 |

-Repair the open circuit between specific circuit wires.
+Repair the open circuit between specific wires in the circuit.

 |